yugabyte/yugabyte-db/docs/content/preview/yugabyte-voyager/migrate/live-fall-forward.md

         );
     ```

-1. Create a writer role for source-replica schema in the source replica database as follows:
+1. Create a writer role for source-replica schema in the source-replica database as follows:

     ```sql
     CREATE ROLE <SCHEMA_NAME>_writer_role;